Enhanced Adaptive Gradient Algorithms for Nonconvex-PL Minimax Optimization: Introduction

-To fill this gap, thus, we propose a class of enhanced two-timescale momentum-based stochastic GDA methods (i.e., MSGDA and AdaMSGDA) to solve the stochastic Nonconvex-PL minimax problem~(\ref{eq:1}).
-In particular, our AdaMGDA algorithm can use various adaptive learning rates in updating the variables $x$ and $y$ without relying on any global and coordinate-wise adaptive learning rates.
-Specifically, our main contributions are given: \begin{itemize} \item[(i)] We propose a class of enhanced momentum-based gradient descent ascent algorithms (i.e., MSGDA and AdaMSGDA) to solve the Nonconvex-PL minimax problem~(\ref{eq:1}).
-In particular, our AdaMSGDA algorithm uses various adaptive learning rates in updating the variables $x$ and $y$ without relying on any global and coordinate-wise adaptive learning rates. \item[(ii)] We provide an effective convergence analysis framework for our methods.
-Specifically, we prove that our MSGDA and AdaMSGDA algorithms obtain the best known sample (gradient) complexity of $\tilde{O}(\epsilon^{-3})$ without any large batch-sizes in finding an $\epsilon$-stationary solution of Problem~(\ref{eq:1}) (Please see Table~\ref{tab:1}). \item[(iii)] Since the PL condition relaxes the strong convexity (concavity), the convergence analysis of our AdaMSGDA can be applied in the AdaGDA and VR-AdaGDA methods~\citep{huang2023adagda} for NC-SC minimax optimization.
-Note that \cite{huang2023adagda} only provided the convergence properties of both the AdaGDA and VR-AdaGDA, when they use the global adaptive learning rates to update the dual variable $y$. \end{itemize}
+To fill this gap, thus, we propose a class of enhanced two-timescale momentum-based stochastic GDA methods (i.e., MSGDA and AdaMSGDA) to solve the stochastic Nonconvex-PL minimax problem~(\ref{eq:1}) with nonsmooth regularization.
+In particular, our AdaMGDA algorithm can use various types of adaptive learning rate in updating the variables $x$ and $y$ without relying on any coordinate-wise and non-coordinate-wise adaptive learning rates.
+Specifically, our main contributions are given: \begin{itemize} \item[(i)] We propose a class of enhanced momentum-based gradient descent ascent algorithms (i.e., MSGDA and AdaMSGDA) to solve the Nonconvex-PL minimax problem~(\ref{eq:1}) with nonsmooth regularization.
+In particular, our AdaMSGDA algorithm can use various types of adaptive learning rate in updating the variables $x$ and $y$ without relying on any global and coordinate-wise adaptive learning rates. \item[(ii)] We provide an effective convergence analysis framework for our methods.
+Specifically, we prove that our MSGDA and AdaMSGDA algorithms obtain the best known sample complexity of $\tilde{O}(\epsilon^{-3})$ without any large batch-sizes for finding an $\epsilon$-stationary solution of Problem~(\ref{eq:1}) (Please see Table~\ref{tab:1}), which matches a lower bound of the smooth nonconvex stochastic optimization problems~\cite{arjevani2023lower}. \item[(iii)] Since the PL condition relaxes the strong convexity (concavity), the convergence analysis of our AdaMSGDA can be applied in the AdaGDA and VR-AdaGDA methods~\cite{huang2023adagda} for NC-SC minimax optimization.
+Note that \cite{huang2023adagda} only provided the convergence properties of AdaGDA and VR-AdaGDA, when they use the non-coordinate-wise adaptive learning rates to update the dual variable $y$. \end{itemize}